-The bank could also accept deposits from institutions such as other governments, foundations, hospitals and universities, as these organizations may want to support the bank's mission.
+The bank could also accept deposits from institutions such as other governments (though money may need to be collateralized), foundations, hospitals and universities, as these organizations may want to support the bank's mission.
 The bank could offer a reasonable return on accounts rather than retail services.
 Many mission-oriented local community banks note that they do not have any trouble attracting deposits, because consumers want a non-Wall Street alternative to hold their money.
-If the municipal bank does not offer retail services, though, the return to deposits may need to be higher than the one percent currently modeled.
+If the municipal bank does not offer retail services, though, the return to depositors may need to be higher than the one percent currently modeled.